If you've already made your own EM or have store-bought ones, then making bokashi bran is very easy.

 Why Further Ferment and Not Use Right Away?

-I noticed that when left exposed to air in a dark place, the bran gets really hot.
+For this I noticed that when left open exposed to air in a dark place, the bran gets really hot.
 Up to 43C (~110F).

 When touching the glass jar, I thought the heat of the underneath stove was heating it up.
 But no, it was the microbes I guess somehow!